mrkkrp/markkarpov.com/tutorial/th.md

 ```

 If something in the above is not clear, it's OK.
 Just grab this trick and use
-it next time you need to lift data that contains `Text` or similar types.
-One
+it next time you need to lift data that contains a type with no usable `Lift`
-more thing: you need at least GHC 8 to use `dataToExpQ`.
+instance.

 ## Example 2: creating refined values at compile time